 given on objects by the formula

 is representable by a $k$-analytic space. \end{corollary}

 \begin{proof} Let us fix a continuous surjection of profinite groups

 for some integer $r \leq 1$.
 Let $H$ denote the kernel of $q$.
-Thanks to \cref{truncation_representability_free} we know that $\LocSysfr(\fr)$ is representable by a $k$-analytic stack.
-We have an inclusion at the level of functor of points
+Thanks to \cref{truncation_representability_free}, we know that $\LocSysfr(\fr)$ is representable by a $k$-analytic stack.
+We have an inclusion at the level of functors of points

 induced by precomposing continuous homomorphisms $\rho \colon G \to \GLn(A)$ with $q$.
 We show that the morphism $q_*$ is representable and a closed immersion.
-Let $\Sp_\rmB A$ be a $k$-affinoid space and suppose given a morphism of $k$-analytic spaces,
+Let $\Sp A$ be a $k$-affinoid space and suppose given a morphism of $k$-analytic spaces,

-which corresponds to a continuous representation $\rho \colon G \to \GLn(A)$.
+corresponding to a continuous representation $\rho \colon G \to \GLn(A)$.
 We want to compute the fiber product